Pool Construction in Jacksonville, FL

 Home / Jacksonville / Pool Construction

-Best Pool Construction in Jacksonville, FL — 2026 [9 Pros]
+Best Pool Construction: Pool Builders, Construction & Remodeling Companies in Jacksonville, FL — 2026 [9 Pros]

 9 trusted pool construction pros serving Jacksonville and nearby areas.
 Compare services, ratings, and contact directly — no lead fees.

 Looking for the best pool construction in Jacksonville, Florida?
 We track 9 verified local pool construction pros serving Jacksonville, Duval County, and surrounding neighborhoods including Riverside, San Marco, Mandarin.
 Collectively they've earned 1,269 Google reviews at an average of 4.8★.
 Jacksonville is known as Florida's largest city by area and population — Atlantic beaches plus a deep-water port and a strong Navy presence.
 It's popular with families and military relocators for big-city jobs at lower cost than Tampa or Orlando.
 Climate here: humid subtropical with the mildest summers in Florida — Atlantic breezes keep highs near 90, winter nights frequently in the 40s.
 First Coast pool builds typically include heaters for year-round use — the climate is just slightly too cool for unheated winter swimming.
-For pool construction specifically, local homeowners plan around northeast tropical systems, high humidity year-round, Atlantic erosion at the beaches.
+For pool construction specifically, local homeowners plan around northeast tropical systems, high humidity year-round, Atlantic erosion at the beaches. $60,000–$100,000 (concrete, 12×24).
 Building a pool in Florida isn't cheap — but it adds backyard value faster here than almost anywhere in the country.
 The pool builders below handle custom inground pools, pool + spa combinations, travertine decks, outdoor kitchens, and full screen enclosures (pool cages).
 Most offer 3D design previews and financing, and all are licensed with the Florida DBPR.
 Compare portfolios, pricing, and timelines, then request free estimates directly.

 All Pool Construction in Jacksonville